mgfarmer/openscad_tray_generator/README.md

 Don't so that, it is just an example.

-To wrap up this Getting Started section, try the same command you used earlier to generate the two trays:
+Now, try the same command we used earlier to generate the two trays:
 ```
 > python .\make_trays.py -o mytrays --dimensions 4x4x1 6x4x1 --flat --doit
 All your work is already done!